pupil-labs/pupil-docs/src/core/diy/README.md

 In the video and photo the lens holder is removed, but you will do it with the lens holder attached.

-- Cut off the microphon
+- Cut off the microphone
 - De-solder or break off the push button (Note: Some cameras don’t have this button.)
 - De-solder the blue LED’s
 - Solder on the IR-LED’s.
 Please take note of LED polarity!
 [Video guide](https://youtu.be/O-FAXldfq94 "Solder IR LEDs Pupil DIY")